prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

           memory: 300Mi						                            memory: 300Mi
 ```

 The mitigation contains two key changes.
 We increase the CPU resources.
 And we change the `STRIMZI_USE_ZOOKEEPER_TOPIC_STORE` to true, a recommended mitigation from the community that can resolve the problem now without upgrading to a newer version.
+This mitigation reverts to the older method of storing topic metadata in Zookeeper.
+This can temporarily resolve problems while you work on upgrading Kafka or Strimzi to a version where the issue is fixed.

 Apply the recommended Prequel mitigation.